abexsoft/ruby-ogre/README.md

   Instead, I took a policy to define "each" method on the class with the major iterator.
   (see, bindings/ogre/interface/OgreConfigFile.i::each_Settings).
-But as same as the nested class problem, I do not seem to have the patience enough to apply to all =).
+But as same as the nested class problem, I do not seem to have the patience enough to apply to all.

-  Please send me (or send a pull request) if you write these swig interface files or have another cool idea, again.
+  Please send me (or send a pull request) if you write these swig interface files or have another cool idea.

      ** C++ **
      Ogre::ConfigFile cf;